4 min read

 Based on this, structural engineers determine how deep caissons must go and how much steel reinforcement is needed.

-Working without these approvals isn’t just dangerous — it’s illegal.
+Working without these approvals isn’t just dangerous, it’s illegal.

 Do All Pools Need Caissons?
-Not Always — But Many Do
+Not Always, but Many Do

 For context: